 In most cases, the police verification is done after the applicant has submitted the form and all related required documents, annexures, etc. but before the application has been approved (and before the passport is issued).

 The verification is done by the police station under whose jurisdiction the applicant’s address falls.
 An officer verifies the details submitted in the application form such as the applicant’s name, age and address.
 This is done in person, with the officer visiting the address as mentioned in the application form.

 If the information is accurate, the police station notifies the passport office who in turn issues the passport to the applicant.

-While pre-passport issuance police verification is the most common form of police verification, post police verification can be done in certain cases.
+While pre-passport issuance police verification is the most common form, post police verification can be done in certain cases.
 In such cases, the passport is already issued to the applicant and the verification is done following that.

 Under new policies, police verification is not required for reissue/renewal of passport if the applicant submits the renewal application before his/her current passport expires.
 Additionally, the applicant’s previous police verification should be clear and he/she should have no criminal cases against him/her.